svlada/svlada.github.io/posts/step-builder-pattern.md

 permalink: "step-builder-pattern/index.html"
 ---

-1. <a title="Introduction: Step builder pattern" href="#introduction">Introduction</a>
-2. <a title="Pros and cons about step builder pattern" href="#step-builder-pattern-pros-and-cons">Pros and cons</a>
-3. <a title="Code walkthrough" href="#code-walkthrough">Code-walkthrough</a>
-4. <a title="Source code" href="#source-code">Source code</a>
-5. <a title="Eclipse plug-in" href="#eclipse-plugin">Eclipse plug-in</a>

-## <a name="introduction" id="introduction">Introduction</a>
+## Introduction
-I've recently decided to use the Amazon SES API to send emails to my [Microservices Weekly](http://microservicesweekly.com) subscribers.
-What prompted me to use Amazon SES API is its price.
+I recently decided to use the Amazon SES API to send emails to my [Microservices Weekly](http://microservicesweekly.com) subscribers.
+The main reason?
+Price.
 It's cheap.
-However, the client Java API provided by Amazon is not so simple to interact with, so I decided to create a [small wrapper](https://github.com/svlada/ziggy) around their API.
+However, the Java client API Amazon provides isn't exactly pleasant to work with, so I built a [small wrapper](https://github.com/svlada/ziggy) around it.

-To make a long story short, the main purpose here is to share my experience with a less well-known derivate of the Builder pattern - Step Builder pattern.
+To make a long story short, the real purpose here is to share my experience with a less well-known variation of the Builder pattern: the Step Builder pattern.

-The Step Builder pattern is an object creation software design pattern.
-It's not so commonly mentioned in popular readings about design patterns.

-The Step Builder pattern offers some neat benefits when you compare it to a traditional builder pattern.
-One of the main Step Builder pattern benefits is providing the client with the guidelines on how your API should be used.
-It can be seen as a mixture of a builder pattern and a state machine and in fact, this pattern is often referred to as a wizard for building objects.
+The Step Builder pattern is an object-creation design pattern that doesn't get much attention in popular design pattern discussions.
+Compared to the traditional builder, it offers some neat advantages.
+Chief among them is that it guides the client in using your API correctly.
+In practice, it feels like a mix of the builder pattern and a state machine—and it's often described as a wizard for building objects.

-## <a name="step-builder-pattern-pros-and-cons" id="step-builder-pattern-pros-and-cons">Pros and cons</a>
+## Pros and cons

 **Pros**